flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

         If you are getting CTDs, it could be one of your peripherals disconnecting sometime during the flight, which then causes the sim to CTD.

-        It could be anything from a usb drive to a controller.
-Please try to minimise how many peripherals you have connected.
+        It could be anything from a USB drive to a controller.
+Please try to minimize how many peripherals you have connected.

 ??? bug "Lost Use of Mouse After Typing in a flyPad Input Field"
     ### Lost Use of Mouse After Typing in a flyPad Input Field